Omega Delta Sigma - Ohio Beta

 Step 9: Check Your Eligibility for Ohio In-State Tuition through the "Ohio G. I. Promise" and Apply if Appropriate

 Veterans of the U.S. Armed Services, their spouses, and dependents, may qualify for immediate classification as Ohio residents-for-tuition-purposes.
-Review the Ohio G.I.
-Promise eligibility criteria and, if appropriate, submit your application.
+Check with the Office of the Registrar to see if you qualify.

 If you have questions about the steps outlined above, contact Veterans Programs & Services.